i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - The AES payload, as defined in the ElGamal/AES+SessionTags specification, is replaced with a block format similar to that in NTCP2.

 Crypto Type
 -----------

-The crypto type (used in the LS2) is 1.
+The crypto type (used in the LS2) is 4.
 This indicates a 32-byte X25519 public key, and the end-to-end protocol specified here.

+Crypto type 0 is ElGamal.
+Crypto types 1-3 are reserved for an upcoming ECIES-ECDH-AES-SessionTag proposal.

 Sessions